Modeling Edge-Specific Node Features through Co-Representation Neural Hypergraph Diffusion: Experiments

+To quantify the diversity of ENC labels of the same node and explore its impact on model performance, we introduce a measure called node entropy.
+Specifically, for a node $v$, the node entropy $H(v)$ is defined as $H(v) := - \sum_{c \in \sC} p_v(c) \log p_v(c)$, where $p_v(c) = \sum_{e \in \sEv} \mathbb{I}(y_{v,e} = c) / d_v$.
+A higher node entropy value indicates that the node labels in different edges tend to be different.
+The edge entropy is defined similarly.
+We sort the entropy values in ascending order and divide them into ten equal-frequency levels.
+We calculate the model performance in each level.
+As shown in Fig.~\ref{fig:emailenron_entropy_microf1}, CoNHD demonstrates advantages compared to message passing methods like WHATsNet as the entropy level increases.
+This suggests that using single node representations is insufficient to capture different node/edge-specific features for predicting different ENC labels.

-To demonstrate the separability of the learned embeddings with respect to the edge-dependent node labels, similar to \citep{choe2023classification}, we use LDA to visualize the learned embeddings of node-edge pairs associated with the largest-degree node in the \texttt{Email-Enron} dataset.
-As shown in Fig.~\ref{fig:visualization_embeddings}, CoNHD can learn more separable embeddings than WHATsNet.
-We show more examples in Appendix~\ref{app:visualization_of_embeddings}.
+To examine whether CoNHD learns separable embeddings for the same node across different edges, we follow \citep{choe2023classification} and use LDA to visualize embeddings of the largest-degree node in Email-Enron.
+Fig.~\ref{fig:visualization_embeddings} shows that CoNHD learns more separable embeddings than WHATsNet.
+Compared to WHATsNet, CoNHD provides adaptive representation sizes by introducing co-representations, which can avoid information loss for large-degree nodes.

-\textbf{Efficiency.} The performance and training time on \texttt{Email-Enron} and \texttt{Email-Eu} are illustrated in Fig.~\ref{fig:training_time}.
-All experiments are conducted on a single NVIDIA A100 GPU.
-Only models using mini-batch training are considered in the comparison.
-Some methods are excluded as their implementation is based on full-batch training, which is impractical when handling large real-world hypergraphs.
-The overall best baseline, WHATsNet, sacrifices efficiency to improve performance.
-In contrast, our proposed method, CoNHD, not only achieves the best performance but also maintains high efficiency.
-In each layer, CoNHD only incorporates direct neighbors of the node-edge pairs, which can reduce the computational costs compared to message passing.
-Additionally, our method avoids the unnecessary extraction and aggregation process in edge-dependent message passing methods, which not only increases the expressiveness but also improves the efficiency.
-We provide more analysis in Appendix~\ref{app:efficiency_advantages}.
+\textbf{Efficiency.} The performance and training time on Email-Enron and Email-Eu are illustrated in Fig.~\ref{fig:training_time}, tested on a single NVIDIA A100 GPU.
+As full-batch training is impractical for large hypergraphs, we only compare models using mini-batch training.
+The best baseline WHATsNet trades efficiency for performance, while CoNHD not only achieves the best performance but also maintains high efficiency.
+Different from message passing, in CoNHD, the within-edge and within-node interactions are designed as parallel without inter-dependency, which is helpful for restricting inputs from only direct neighbors to the target node-edge pair and improving efficiency.
+Additionally, CoNHD eliminates the edge-dependent feature extraction and aggregation steps in edge-dependent message passing methods, further increasing efficiency.